shgutte/wiseconnect/examples/snippets/wlan/embedded_mqtt_client_twt/readme.md

 ## Purpose/Scope

-This application demonstrates how to SiWx91x is configured as an MQTT client, connects to an MQTT broker and maintains connection with broker while in TWT sleep.
+This application demonstrates how SiWx91x is configured as an MQTT client, connects to an MQTT broker and maintains connection with broker while in TWT sleep.
-In this application, SiWx91x is configured as a Wi-Fi station and connects to an Access Point.
-After successful Wi-Fi connection, SiWx91x connects to a MQTT broker.
-Then application configures the TWT session and enables associated power save mode.
+The application configures the TWT session and enables associated power save mode.

 ## Prerequisites/Setup Requirements